Bursaries & Grants

 Kendrick Trust MM Towne Memorial Music & Arts Grants

 Grants towards the cost of travel, course fees etc. to current students who may be studying Music, Drama, Dance etc. out of school hours and towards the costs of participating in musical tours, events and festivals;

 How to Apply

 - the purpose for which the grant is required

 - provide details of the contribution the applicant has made to the school

 - the total amount required for the project and the amount expected to be raised by the applicant

 - the applicant’s full name, school year and postal address

 Students and former students should address their applications to Mrs J Elliott (Trustee) and send them to Ms Kattirtzi at Kendrick School who will provide a recommendation for the trustees.

-The Trustees meet in early May and all applicants will be informed of the Committee’s decision shortly after the meeting.
+The Trustees meet in May and all applicants will be informed of the Committee’s decision shortly after the meeting.
 Where a grant is awarded, a cheque for the amount will be included with the letter.